Frank O'Hara: In music

 Frankie Cosmos's music is influenced by O'Hara's works, visible in two of her albums, Zentropy and Next Thing.
 Greta Kline has stated that her stage name derived from the poet.

-"For Frank O'Hara" is a 1973 chamber ensemble work by American composer Morton Feldman.

-Irish artist David Kitt released "Having a Coke with You", sampling O'Hara's poem, under his New Jackson moniker in 2014.
+The song Frank O'Hara by the band Sea Wolf (band) describes a relationship with the poet.

 In film

 In the 2011 film Beastly, the lovestruck main characters read O'Hara's poem "Having a Coke with You" aloud to each other.

 In literature

 O'Hara is a minor character in William Boyd's 2002 novel Any Human Heart.

 O'Hara's Lunch Poems is the basis of Paul Legault's Lunch Poems 2.

 In television

 In the season 1 episode of the HBO series Bored to Death, "The Case of the Missing Screenplay", the main character loses a screenplay written by Jim Jarmusch about the life of Frank O'Hara.

+In the last episode of the series Normal People, based on Sally Rooney's novel of the same name, Connell's gift for Marianne's birthday is said to be a collection of Frank O'Hara's poetry.

 Several episodes of Mad Men (season 2) reference O'Hara's collection of poetry, Meditations in an Emergency.
 The first episode shows a character reading from it over lunch in a bar (recalling O'Hara's 1964 collection Lunch Poems) as does the last episode, which uses the book's title as its episode title.
 In the twelfth episode, Don Draper finds his copy of Meditations in an Emergency in Anna Draper's home in California.

-In the final episode of Normal People, based on Sally Rooney's eponymous novel, Connell gives Marianne a book of Frank O'Hara's poetry for her birthday.